 Throughout most of my life I’ve been active in sports (martial arts, motocross, football, baseball, rugby, volleyball), so I painted what I knew.
 In 1990 Earl Campbell commissioned me to do several pieces for him.
 Then I began doing sports memorabilia shows and found my niche.
 And, as they say, “The rest is history”.

-What was your favorite part to create in the featured art piece?
+What was your creative process for the featured art piece?

 Tell us about your history with the Armadillo Christmas Bazaar.